tobek/laminae/notes.md

 can i add tension and mystery? what makes the reader what to keep reading?

-- search trinym and review
+- read whole chapter
 - bird's eye
     + review todo ideas for shape and texture and philosophy
-    + search textbase for trinym
+    + search textbase for trinym and review
-- review writing style below, and:
+- chapter-wide things to add
     + WONDER
-    + repetition - idioms, quirks
+    + "author moments to include" section
+    + most lamina should link out to others? so you can land on any page and explore
+    + From Annals: "Therefore we hope to offer a selection of the consolations we have accrued here and there — evidences of absurdity, charm, eccentricity, joy, virtue, friendship, or unlooked-for luck — that make the road worth traveling despite all."
-- read each paragraph in a section
+- read each sentence
     + WHAT CAN BE REMOVED
     + style
         * KAREDIAN: "unusual density, expressiveness, complexity, and precision"
         * less fantasy tone
         * piling on, sentence falling onwards
         * more analogies like the stuff in intro chapter
-        * invent idioms?
+        * invent idioms (see burmese)
-    + translation stuff
-        * untranslated words and blocks
-        * translator's notes
-            - analogy explanations
-            - word choices or turns of phrase that don't quite make sense
     + word choice
     + active verbs
     + fewer adjectives/adverbs
-    + concision
     + vary sentence form
     + vary sentence length
     + vary paragraph length (typically 100-200 words, 3-6 sentences, but, anything. avg word is 5 chars)
     + vary paragaph initial word
     + more sensory stuff
+- sentence-level things to add
+    + repetition - idioms, quirks
+    + translation stuff
+        * untranslated words and blocks
+        * translator's notes
+            - analogy explanations
+            - word choices or turns of phrase that don't quite make sense
+            - some that can't be explained "but i'm quite sure that the translation is correct"
-- read edited section aloud
+- after edit, read each edited section aloud

-## ensure while editing

-- most lamina should link out to others? so you can land on any page and explore

-# Writing Style
+## Writing Style

 - karedian: "unusual density, expressiveness, complexity, and precision"
 - Few to no made-up words